zball/eks-workshop-v2/website/docs/introduction/getting-started/finish.md

 ui          ui               1/1     1            1           90s
 ```

-The sample application is now deployed and ready to provide a foundation for us to use in the rest of the labs in this workshop!
+Now that the sample application has been deployed, it is ready to serve as a foundation for the remaining labs in this workshop!

 :::tip
 If you want to understand more about Kustomize take a look at the [optional module](../kustomize.md) provided in this workshop.